-Japchae is one of my favorite noodle dishes!
-With its chewy glass noodles, sweet and savory sauce, and colorful vegetables, it’s the perfect meal to serve to noodle lovers.
-Ready in less than 20 minutes from start to finish.
+With chewy glass noodles, a sweet and savory sauce and colorful vegetables, Japchae is the perfect meal to serve to noodle lovers.
+Master this Korean street-food classic in your own kitchen.
+It’s ready in about 25 minutes from start to finish!

-And while many Korean glass noodle recipes call for the inclusion of seasoned meat, the word japchae actually translates directly as mixed vegetables.
-I’m only using vegetables for my recipe (this japchae recipe is actually vegan) but feel free to tweak it by adding your favorite protein if you prefer it that way.
+This one is!
+While many Korean glass noodle recipes include seasoned meat, the word japchae actually translates directly as mixed vegetables.
+I’m only using veggies for my recipe, so 100% vegan.
+But feel free to tweak it by adding your favorite protein if you prefer it that way.

-While stiff and grayish in their uncooked form, they become translucent after being boiled – hence their informal moniker: glass noodles.
-When it comes to the cooking process, your noodles will usually turn clear after boiling for about 4-5 minutes or so (it’s best to follow the instructions on the package).
+Uncooked, they are stiff and grayish.
+However, they become translucent after being boiled.
+Dangmyeon will usually turn clear after boiling for about 4-5 minutes or so.
+Since cooking times vary by brand, it’s best to follow the instructions on the package.

-Note: some brands of sweet potato starch noodles come pre-cut – but if yours are super long, cut them in half or thirds after cooking and cooling to make sure your japchae recipe is easy to serve and eat!
+Pro tip: Some brands of sweet potato starch noodles come pre-cut – and some are super long.
+You can cut long noodles in half or thirds with scissors, after cooking and cooling, to make sure your japchae is easier to eat!

 Ingredients for Japchae

 - Sweet potato noodles: Chewy sweet potato noodles are imperative to the success of this dish.
-There are unfortunately no substitute for it, but the good news is they are fairly easy to find in Asian grocery stores.
+There are unfortunately no substitutes for them, but the good news is they are fairly easy to find in Asian grocery stores.

-- Oil: Pick a neutral oil such as vegetable or grapeseed oil.
-Peanut oil is also okay.
+- Oil: Pick a neutral cooking oil such as vegetable, peanut or grapeseed oil.

-- Shiitake mushrooms: I find that the texture of shiitake mushrooms can sometimes mimic the texture of meat.
-It’s more tender than button mushrooms and has a chewy element.
-But if you cannot find shiitake mushroom, go ahead and use any other type of mushrooms, except for enoki.
+- Shiitake mushrooms: Shiitakes are tender and a little chewy.
+I find that the texture of shiitake mushrooms can almost mimic the texture of meat.
+But if you can’t find shiitakes, go ahead and use any other type of mushrooms, except for enoki.

-- Bell pepper: Aesthetically, red bell peppers look best in japchae.
+- Bell pepper: Aesthetically, red bell peppers pop in japchae.
 But feel free to use green, yellow, orange bell peppers.
-It doesn’t make a difference.

-- Carrot: Carrots are great for color and to impart a little sweetness.
+- Carrot: Carrots are great for texture and sweetness.
 The julienne cut is preferred for this recipe.

-- Spinach: Regular or baby spinach can be used.
-Half a pound might seem like a lot but since spinach wilts so much, it ends up being just the right amount and doesn’t overpower the dish.
+- Spinach: You can use regular or baby spinach.
+Half a pound might seem like a lot but since spinach wilts so much, it ends up being just the right amount.

 - Japchae sauce: A mixture of dark soy sauce, regular soy sauce, sugar, and sesame oil.